PracticingDeveloper/dentaku-zen-garden/README.md

 ## Exploring

 All the data about projects and materials is stored in the `db` directory.

-To define a new project, create a new CSV file in `db/projects` with one row per material component of your project.
+To define a new project, create a new CSV file in `db/projects` with one row per material component of your project, then add an entry to `db/metadata.json`

+To redefine or add new helper formulas, edit the `db/common_formulas.csv` file.

 All of the project calculations are performed in `project.rb`.